More than crime fighters

 Main article content

-With the recent relaxing of Coronavirus regulations, Mr Harrington has been able to recommence his recognitions of our officers and staff who have carried out acts of bravery, many of which have involved saving lives, often when off duty.
+With the recent relaxing of Coronavirus regulations, Mr Harrington has been able to recommence his recognition of officers and staff who have performed acts of bravery, many of which involve saving lives.

 Recent commendations have included: